Yamaha RD250 and Yamaha RD350 History

-The "Race Developed" Yamaha RD series gained popularity in early 1970's due to success of Yamaha motorcycles on the racing grounds.
-Its success started with two almost identical race bike models - RD250 & RD350.
-The 1973 Yamaha RD350 directly evolved from Yamaha R5, while Yamaha RD 250 type 352 was an improved version of Yamaha DS7.
-There were only few competitors on the market at that time that offered such fast, agile and reliable machines, yet fuel efficient and easy to maintain.
+The "Race Developed" Yamaha RD series gained popularity in the early 1970s due to the success of Japanese motorcycles on the racing grounds.
+Its success started with two almost identical street race bikes - RD250 & RD350.
+The 1973 Yamaha RD 350 directly evolved from good old R5, while Yamaha RD 250 type 352 was a reed valve improved version of DS7.
+There were only few competitors on the market at that time that offered such fast, agile and reliable machines, yet street legal, fuel efficient and easy to maintain.

-The engine size is one of the main differences between these two models as RD250 352 was more targeted to European and UK market, where 250cc engines were very popular.
-Both RD models have parallel twin two stroke air cooled engines and autolube oil injection.
-The kickstart is manual and drive is powered by chain.
-To distinguish them from older models, both RDs received an upgrade in form of reed valves in the intake system (Torque Induction).
+The engine size is one of the main differences between these two bikes as RD250 352 was more targeted to the European and UK market, where 250cc engines were very popular.
+Both RD250 & RD350 have parallel twin two-stroke air cooled engines, with new reed valve technology and autolube oil injection.
+The kickstart, like on many early Yamaha motorcycles, is manual and drive is powered by chain.
+To distinguish them from older motorcycles, they both received an upgrade in the form of reed valves in the intake system (Torque Induction).

-By default, all models were fitted by 6 gear transmission.
+By default, both types were fitted by 6 gear transmission.
 However on some markets, such as Germany or UK, the 6th gear was locked, because local authorities believed that the noise levels were too high.
-Never the less, that didn't stop RD owners unlocking them illegally in attempt to reach the top speed of 160km/h.
+Nevertheless, that didn't stop RD owners unlocking them illegally in an attempt to reach the top speed of 160 km/h.

-The frame is again identical to both models - slim, rigid double cradle with telescopic forks.
-The 18 inch wheels that R5 & DS7 had remained, but brakes were upgraded.
+The frame is again identical to both RDs - slim, rigid street going twin cradle with telescopic forks.
+The 18-inch wheels that R5 & DS7 had remained, but brakes were upgraded.
 The front wheel received new disc brakes while the rear wheel retained drum brakes.
-Most of the other parts are interchangeable and usually match both models.
+Most of the other parts are interchangeable and usually match, which can be confirmed by the fact that there was one service manual for both RDs.

-Yamaha RD 250 352 production continued successfully until late 1970’s with several modifications:
+Yamaha RD 250 352 production continued successfully until the late 1970s with several modifications:

 1975 - the 6th gear was officially unlocked and exhaust silencers enlarged to compensate.